 4. Know the Rules of the Game

-To really be a great soccer parent you need to know the rules of the game they are playing.
-This is going to go a long way to understanding, not only what is happening, but what your child’s role is in it all.
+To really be a great soccer parent, you need to know the rules of the game.
+This will go a long way to understanding not only what is happening but also what your child’s role is in it all.

 If you’re only a beginner to soccer it can seem overwhelming at first but to help you out with this I’ve written a Simple and Easy to Understand Guide to the Rules of Soccer which includes a downloadable cheat sheet which you can carry with you to the next soccer game.
 You can get to that by clicking here.